Longridge-High-School/3d-print-console-dotnet/README.md

 - Password-protected admin user interface.
 No more having to change files via SFTP!
 - Full compatibility with 3D Print Console v2.2.0 or later.
 It still uses all the original code, and all the 3D Print Console logic runs in your browser, just like it always has.
+- An easy way of installing widgets.
+- Integrated log viewer.

 ## Getting Started (Windows)